 The value of equities (e.g. shares) and equity-related investments may vary according to company profits and future prospects as well as more general market factors.
 In the event of a company default (e.g. insolvency), the owners of their equity rank last in terms of any financial payment from that company.

-Reference currency hedging aims to protect investors from a decline in the value of the reference currency only (the currency in which accounts are reported) and will not protect against a decline in the values of the currencies of the underlying investments, where these are different from the reference currency.
-In addition, where the currencies of the underlying investments are different from the reference currency, investors may suffer a loss when the value of the reference currency increases against the value of the share class currency.
-There can be no assurance that hedging strategies will be successful and such hedging can positively or negatively impact investors by inaccuracies in the operation of the hedge.
+Aims to protect investors from a decline in the value of the reference currency only (the currency in which accounts are reported) and will not protect against a decline in the values of the currencies of the underlying investments, where these are different from the reference currency.
+Difference between the currencies of the underlying investments and the reference currency may cause loss when the reference currency rises against the share class currency.
+Such hedging will not be perfect.
+Success is not assured.